Tencent/tdesign-common/docs/mobile/api_v2/collapse.en-US.md

 ### Component Type

-#### Base Folding panel
+#### Base Collapse

-Base Folding panel is mainly used to group and hide complex areas.
-Base Folding panel is often used to display order information.
+Collapse is used to group and hide complex areas, and is often used to display order information.

 {{ base }}